xuperdata/mesatee-core-standalone/docs/Time to ship mesate-core-standalone on K8S.md

 ### sgx-device-plugin Intro

-The [sgx-device-plugin](https://github.com/AliyunContainerService/sgx-device-plugin) enable us to run a SGX-enabled app in k8s cluster with the help of cluster orchestration of k8s and TEE of IntelSGX.
+The [sgx-device-plugin](https://github.com/AliyunContainerService/sgx-device-plugin) enable us to run a SGX-enabled app in k8s cluster combining both the advantages of cluster orchestration from k8s and application security enhancement from IntelSGX.

-The sgx-device-plugin provides a device plugin,  map the devices `/dev/isgx`  and mount `/run/aesmd/aesm.socket` into the conatiner which run in a SGX server by a cloud-native way.
+The sgx-device-plugin provides a device plugin,which maps the devices `/dev/isgx`  and mounts `/run/aesmd/aesm.socket` into the conatiner which running in a SGX server through a cloud-native way.

 For implentaion a device plugin in K8S,  we need implement DevicePlugin [interface](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/):